mauke/HTML-Blitz/.github/README.md

 20 milliseconds to zip through would lock up [HTML::Zoom](https://metacpan.org/pod/HTML%3A%3AZoom) for over 5 seconds.
 - HTML::Blitz is competitive with hand-written code that sacrifices all semblance of maintainability for speed.
 In fact, it still runs at 80%-90% of that speed.
+- HTML::Blitz can, depending on your workload, run faster than [HTML::Template::Pro](https://metacpan.org/pod/HTML%3A%3ATemplate%3A%3APro), which is written in C for speed.

 # WHY THE NAME